saket2343/PneumoVision/README.md

 F1-score

-Balanced accuracy
+Balanced Accuracy

-Matthews Correlation Coefficient (MCC)
+Matthews Correlation Coefficient

 ROC-AUC

+Diagnostic Outputs

 Confusion matrix

-TP / TN / FP / FN

-Predicted probability distributions

-It also generates:

 ROC curve

 Precision-Recall curve

-Confusion matrix

-Error-analysis plots
+TP / TN / FP / FN counts

-Probability distribution diagnostics
+Probability distributions

-Confidence-ranked mistakes
+Confidence-ranked errors

-Historical baseline before the preprocessing fix

-An audit of the earlier model showed approximately:

-Sensitivity: 98.5%
-Specificity: 65.4%

-with 81 NORMAL images incorrectly classified as PNEUMONIA.

-That run was associated with the now-fixed preprocessing issue and should not be presented as the final model result.

-The repository's final results should be populated only from a model retrained after the preprocessing fix and evaluated through the validation-threshold → held-out-test workflow.
+🔥 Explainability with Grad-CAM

+PneumoVision integrates Gradient-weighted Class Activation Mapping (Grad-CAM) to visualize the image regions that contributed most to the model prediction.

+                 Chest X-Ray
+                      │
+                      ▼
+                CNN Forward Pass
+                      │
+                      ▼
+              PNEUMONIA Probability
+                      │
+                      ▼
+              Gradient Computation
+                      │
+                      ▼
+          Last Convolutional Features
+                      │
+                      ▼
+                  Grad-CAM
+                      │
+                      ▼
+             Activation Heatmap
+                      │
+                      ▼
+              Overlay on X-Ray

+This allows users to inspect the model's attention alongside its classification.

+Grad-CAM is an interpretability tool, not evidence that a highlighted region is medically causal.

 🔬 Error Analysis

-The project does more than report aggregate metrics.

-src/error_analysis.py analyzes:
+The project performs dedicated analysis of incorrect predictions.

-False positives
+False Positive

-Actual = NORMAL
+Actual      → NORMAL
-Predicted = PNEUMONIA
+Prediction  → PNEUMONIA

-False negatives
+False Negative

-Actual = PNEUMONIA
+Actual      → PNEUMONIA
-Predicted = NORMAL
+Prediction  → NORMAL

+The system can generate:

+False-positive montages

+False-negative montages

 Confidence-ranked mistakes

-Mistakes can be ranked by prediction confidence to identify cases where the model is highly confident but wrong.
+Prediction probability distributions

-Normal false-positive analysis
+Confusion-matrix analysis

-The pipeline produces a dedicated report and montage for the most problematic NORMAL images.

-This is useful because reducing false positives was a specific modeling objective after the initial baseline audit.
+This makes it possible to inspect where and why the model fails, rather than relying only on aggregate accuracy.

 🌡️ Probability Calibration

-The project includes optional temperature scaling.
+The project optionally applies temperature scaling to improve the calibration of predicted probabilities.

 python calibrate.py --model-path models/best_model.keras

-Calibration is fitted on the validation set only.
+Calibration is fitted on the validation set.

-The resulting temperature can then be supplied during threshold tuning/evaluation:
+The calibrated temperature can then be used during threshold tuning and evaluation.

-python tune_threshold.py --temperature <temperature>
-python evaluate.py --threshold <threshold> --temperature <temperature>

-Calibration is treated as an empirical experiment: it is only used if it actually improves probability quality rather than being assumed to help.
+The calibration step is treated as an experiment: it is retained only when it provides useful probability calibration.

-🔍 Grad-CAM Explainability

-A prediction is accompanied by a Grad-CAM heatmap.

-Chest X-ray
-     ↓
-Model prediction
-     ↓
-Gradient computation
-     ↓
-Last convolutional feature map
-     ↓
-Grad-CAM weights
-     ↓
-Heatmap
-     ↓
-Overlay on original X-ray

-This allows the user to inspect where the model is focusing when making a prediction.

-The implementation uses TensorFlow/Keras GradientTape directly and does not depend on a PyTorch-only Grad-CAM package.

-🖥️ Streamlit Application
+🌐 Streamlit Application

-Run:
+The trained model is exposed through a browser-based Streamlit application.

 streamlit run app.py

-The web application provides:
+Application Features

+Feature

+Description

+📤 Upload

-Drag-and-drop X-ray upload
+Drag-and-drop chest X-ray

+🧠 Prediction

-NORMAL / PNEUMONIA prediction
+NORMAL / PNEUMONIA

-Prediction confidence
+📊 Confidence

+Predicted probability

+🎯 Threshold

-Decision threshold used
+Current decision threshold

-Original image display
+🔥 Grad-CAM

-Grad-CAM explanation
+Visual explanation

+🔄 TTA

 Optional Test-Time Augmentation

-Prediction history during the session
+📜 History

+Session-level prediction history

-Threshold slider
+🎚️ Threshold Slider

+Interactive threshold exploration

+📄 PDF Report

-Downloadable PDF report
+Downloadable prediction report

-The application automatically loads the validation-recommended threshold from:
+The application loads the recommended validation threshold from:

 outputs/reports/threshold_recommendation.json

-while still allowing manual threshold exploration.

-🧪 Test-Time Augmentation

-TTA can be enabled from the CLI:

-python predict.py --image path/to/xray.jpg --tta

-or from the Streamlit interface.

-The model averages predictions over multiple augmented views to obtain a more robust probability estimate.

-TTA is optional and should be evaluated empirically rather than assumed to improve performance.

 📁 Project Structure

-Pneumonia-Detection/
+PneumoVision/
 │
-├── dataset/
+├── 📂 dataset/
 │   ├── train/
 │   │   ├── NORMAL/
 │   │   └── PNEUMONIA/